Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 The UltraMax filter, front view

-As with all other Brita pitchers and dispensers we’ve had on our hands, the UltraMax dispenser has a decent build.
-All parts are made of BPA-free plastic.
-For its size, the pitcher walls could be a little thicker, but there must be some compensation for a lighter weight.
-The lid has a slightly less polished look than other Brita pitchers, with some small plastic flash on the inside, though the amount is negligible.
-The reservoir, filter funnel, and spigot are all well made.
+All Brita pitchers and dispensers we’ve tested have a decent build and the UltraMax is no exception.
+For its size, the pitcher walls could be a little thicker, but this seems a compensation for a lighter weight.
+The lid has a slightly less polished look than other Brita pitchers, with negligible pieces of plastic flash on the inside.
+The reservoir, filter funnel, and spigot are all well made and all parts are BPA-free.

-There are two strong, easy-to-grip handles on the two ends of the dispenser’s depth.
-While their position makes the whole unit look slimmer, they actually require more space (for your arm or for wiggle room) when you place it in the fridge.
+There are two strong, easy-to-grip handles at the rear of the dispenser.
+While this makes the whole unit look slimmer, it actually require more space (for your arm or for wiggle room) when you place it in the fridge.

 Close view of the spigot on the UltraMax dispenser